Australia - National Broadband Network - The NBN company

-The purpose of the company is to build a nationwide, wholesale-only, high-speed, open broadband network.
+The goal of the nbn, the company overseeing Australia’s National Broadband Network (NBN) project, is to build a nationwide, wholesale-only, high-speed, open broadband network.
 Since its inception it has been selecting technology and designing the network and systems, as well as developing a wholesale product offering.

-In its original plan under the previous government, the company would connect 93% of homes, schools and workplaces to an optical fibre network (fibre-to-the-home – FttH), providing high-speed broadband services to Australians in urban and regional towns.
+In its original plan under the previous government, the company would connect 93% of homes, schools and workplaces to an optical fibre network (fibre-to-the-premises – FTTP), providing high-speed broadband services to Australians in urban and regional towns.
 The remaining 7% of premises would be connected to an LTE-based fixed wireless network, and for those outside these footprints to a satellite network.

 With the arrival of a new government, the original plan was replaced by what they call an ‘Optimised Multi-Technology Mix’.